looeee/blackthread.io/_old/content/tutorials/4-textures.md

 ...
 {{< /highlight >}}

-Take note that we've also set the material's colour back to white ( we could also remove the colour line completely since white is the default ).
+Take note that we've also set the material's color back to white ( we could also remove the color line completely since white is the default ).

-This is because the material's colour gets combined (multiplied, technically) with the material's texture, so if we left it as purple, the wooden side of the box would have a purple tint.
+This is because the material's color gets combined (multiplied, technically) with the material's texture, so if we left it as purple, the wooden side of the box would have a purple tint.

 ### Texture formats

 The texture we used is in [GIF](https://en.wikipedia.org/wiki/GIF) format, which is better known as the preferred way if showing short clips of cats being cute on reddit.
-It's kind of unusual to use this format for textures actually, since the file size tends to be quite large and it only supports a palette of 256 colours, compared to the millions of colours of other formats.
+It's kind of unusual to use this format for textures actually, since the file size tends to be quite large and it only supports a palette of 256 colors, compared to the millions of colors of other formats.

 All image formats that your browser can load are supported as texture formats - that is at least: BMP, SVG, and GIF, JPG, PNG.